Temitopejegede/Android-HelloWorldApp/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+I did not have any challanges when building this project.

 ## License